cloe-lang/doc/overview/concept.md

   effects
 ```

-Finally, we obtained the totally stateless and functional model of programs
+Finally, we obtain the totally stateless and functional model of programs and
-and this is how programs written in Coel looks.
+this is how programs written in Coel look.
-Composing a program is equivalent to building up a pure function which maps its
+Composing a program is equivalent to doing a pure function which maps its
 inputs to its effects.

 ## Analysis